e100/makerplane-configs/buttons.md

 TSBTN9/10/11 are used for TRIMY left, TRIMY center and TRIMY right These need to be output by pyEFIS

+### TSBTN12
+TSBTN12 is used by buttons/screen-ems-pfd.yaml

+### TSBTN13
+TSBTN13 is used by buttons/screen-map-pfd.yaml

+### TSBTN14
+TSBTN14 is used by buttons/units.yaml
 ## Physical Buttons
 ### BTN1 of ENC1
 BTN1 resets BARO to 29.92, currently do not have a function it implement this